simeononsecurity/simeononsecurity.ch/content/articles/secure-home-network-teleworking/index.en.md

 Being vigilant for any signs of unauthorized access is crucial for maintaining network security.
 This includes looking out for unexpected changes in network performance, sudden drops in internet speed, or unusual behavior from connected devices.
 These could be indicators of a security breach, such as a compromised device or unauthorized access to your network.

-In conclusion, maintaining network security requires ongoing effort and vigilance.
+Wrapping up, maintaining network security requires ongoing effort and vigilance.
 Regularly updating your router's firmware and monitoring your network for unusual activity are essential steps in ensuring that your network remains secure and protected.
 By staying proactive and taking these measures, you can minimize the risk of security breaches and enjoy a safe and secure home wireless network.

 ## Best Practices for Teleworking Securely